WfMC Awards for Case Management

 Global Excellence Awards, Books and more

-The Awards Ceremony will take place at a gala dinner on June 16, 2014 at The BPM and Case Management Global Summit Washington DC to be held at The Ritz-Carlton, Pentagon City June 16-18.
+The 2015 Awards Ceremony will take place at a gala dinner on June 23, 2014 at The BPM and Case Management Global Summit Washington DC held at The Ritz-Carlton, Pentagon City June 22-24.

 If you are a service provider, the Awards are important to you if your product or service helps people coordinate their tasks.
 It is OK if you don't call it "case management."
 The WfMC Case Management Excellence Awards are about ANY technology that supports ad-hoc task tracking and information sharing.
-They are designed to help show how flexible, task tracking software is increasingly used by knowledge workers with unpredictable work patterns.
-Nominate your customers' success stories.
+The awards are designed to help show how flexible, task tracking software is increasingly used by knowledge workers with unpredictable work patterns.
+Nominate your customers' success stories here.

 by Keith Swenson, Chairman, WfMC.org